 Lucky bamboo is technically not bamboo at all, but a close relative called Dracaena.
 It's a hardy, long-lived plant, which might account for its lucky properties.

-The more stalks a lucky bamboo plant has, the more luck it's supposed to bring.
+The more stalks a lucky bamboo plant has, the more luck it brings.
 A plant with three stalks is said to bring happiness, wealth and longevity to the owners.
-But some plants have even more stalks, which are said to impart more kinds of luck.
+What benefits would more stalks bring you?

 Dreamcatcher Luck Charms